SacraDoctrina/SacraDoctrina/Dogmatics/Learning Process.md

             * Rudolf Bultmann: Voraus-setzunglose Exegese Kann esnich t geben

-            “... no exegesis is without presuppositions, inasmuch as the exegete is not a tabula rasa, but on the contrary, approaches the text with specific questions or with a specific way of raising questions and thus has a certain idea of the subject matter with which the text is concerned.”[^14]
+            “... no exegesis is without presuppositions, inasmuch as the exegete is **not a tabula rasa**, but on the contrary, approaches the text with specific questions or with a specific way of raising questions and thus has a certain idea of the subject matter with which the text is concerned.”[^14]

     * Dialog Model